HimangiM/Just-Go-with-the-Flow-Self-Supervised-Scene-Flow-Estimation/README.md

    train_1nn_cycle_nuscenes.py
    source src/commands/command_train_cycle_nuscenes.sh
    ```
-#### Evaluation
-   You can download the pretrained model from Google Drive link.
-To evaluate on the KITTI dataset, execute the script:

 ### Visualization
 You can use Open3d to visualize the results.
 A sample script is given in visualization.py